Sinai insurgency: July 2015 Sinai attacks

 On 1 July 2015, ISIL Sinai Province militants launched one of the largest-scale battles seen in the Sinai Peninsula since the 1973 Yom Kippur War, and the largest attack since the insurgency begun in 2011, on multiple Egyptian army checkpoints in the Sinai Peninsula, killing 21 soldiers and wounding 9.
 However, unknown Egyptian security and medical officials reported that up to 64 soldiers had been killed in the attacks.
 The attack also targeted Sheikh Zuweid police station.
 Reinforcements from the Second Army Zone stationed in Ismailia have been deployed to Sheikh Zuweid, including Apache helicopters and F-16 fighter jets.
 Militants have reportedly killed several civilians who refused to allow them onto their rooftops to target security forces.
 An army statement claimed the killing of more than 100 militants from the attacking force.
 The militant death toll increased in the following days, due to Egyptian military operations in the region, reaching 241 killed.

 On 4 July 2015, a shell bomb struck a house in Sheikh Zuweid, killing a woman and her two children, the shell also seriously wounded another woman and a teenage girl.
 On the same day, a roadside bomb targeting army and police vehicles killed a five-year-old child in Rafah town that borders the Palestinian Gaza Strip.
 Three other children and a woman were also wounded in the blast.

 On 15 July 2015, twenty militants were killed as security forces repelled an attack on a security checkpoint in North Sinai.

-On 16 July 2015, Sinai Province militants attacked an Egyptian navy patrol ship near the border with Israel and the Gaza Strip.
-The patrol ship was hit by a guided missile.
-The Egyptian military confirmed the incident and said in a statement that there are no fatalities among the vessel's crew.
-Huge fireball and then black heavy smoke over the sea were seen at the scene, and witnesses reported seeing other navy vessels rescuing the crew.
-The attack is considered the first maritime attack of ISIL and its allied militant groups.

 On 23 July 2015, an officer and three soldiers were killed and three others were wounded when an improvised roadside bomb hit their armoured vehicle in a village near the town of Rafah.

 On 24 July 2015, the Egyptian army said it has killed 12 terrorists and destroyed two warehouses storing explosive materials.

 On 31 July 2015, the Egyptian military bombed areas of the North Sinai towns of al-Arish and Sheikh Zuweid, killing 20 suspected militants.